Discover how to get admission to the bar of the Supreme Court of the United States (SCOTUS)!

 As you can see, only Justice Breyer was absent during our SCOTUS bar admission ceremony.

-Notably, we were lucky to see Justice Ruth Bader Ginsburg (RBG), the Supreme Court’s icon, in the highest US Courtroom.
+Luckily, we saw Justice Ruth Bader Ginsburg (RBG), the Supreme Court’s icon, in the highest US Courtroom.
+We were just over a dozen feet away RBG.
 This fact alone is something to be truly proud of.
-Interestingly, Justice Ginsburg had Ukrainian roots as her father emigrated from Odessa, Ukraine.
+Coincidentally, Justice Ginsburg had Ukrainian roots, too, as her father emigrated from Odesa, Ukraine.

 On September 18, 2020, Justice Ginsburg, unfortunately, died at 87.
 As a result, the Honorable Amy Coney Barrett became the succeeding Supreme Court Justice.
 Since the Court’s composition now differs for this Justice, we essentially witnessed a moment of the great history.